 The Post Office like banks also offer the scheme.
-Individual who have attained 55 years or more but less than 60 years can open an account subject.
-One important thing to note in the case of the post office is that the account must be opened within one month of receipt of retirement benefits and amount should not exceed the amount of retirement benefits.
+Individual who have attained 55 years or more but less than 60 years can open an account subject to a condition that the account must be opened within one month of receipt of retirement benefits and amount should not exceed the amount of retirement benefits.

 Premature closure is allowed after one year on the deduction of an amount equal to 1.5 per cent of the deposit & after 2 years 1 per cent of the deposit.

-Currently, interest rates are capped at8.4 per cent per annum, payable from the date of deposit and are made payable on March 31, June 30, Sept 30 and Dec 31 each year.
+Currently, interest rates are capped at 8.3 per cent per annum, payable from the date of deposit and are made payable on March 31, June 30, Sept 30 and Dec 31 each year.

 Note that only, investment in post office will qualify for the benefit of Section 80C of the Income Tax Act, 1961 from 1.4.2007.

 - Duly filled application form, available at the post office or bank